 The rain and storm shows.
 There’s the flash of lightning, the rumble of thunder, and the building intensity as the storm move towards you in the tropical heat.
 Then for a few minutes before the storm hits the outflow rush of wind cools things down, the skies open up and down comes the rain.
 It’s that cooling wind and the knowing expectation of the impending rain that only a local understands which makes the wet season an amazing time of year.

-In the wet season it’s about nature and its raw power.
+In the Tropical Summer (or wet season as it's known) it’s all about nature and its raw power.
 This power is very visual and inspiring.
 It might be the thundering waterfalls that shed a volume of water, which has to be seen to be understood, having a barbecue at home watching a lightning show approach or the vivid and explosive sunsets that only happen during this time.
 Flying over the floodplains and waterfalls in full flood shows the sheer volume of water.
 It’s only then can you understand what it means to have two-plus metres of rain fall.

 Public art is about discussion, and one of the ideas behind the project is to create an immersive experience that gets people talking.
 I have an aerial view of Nourlangie Creek and if you look closely you can see little tinnies on the water.
 Fishing is one of the favourite past-times of the Territory, so there’s an element of realism as well as abstraction that viewers will be able to relate to.